 - 1.6 Like this:

-Savill Garden – Day Trip from London is a hidden gem close to the Royal residence of Windsor Castle and a place less know about.
-With history dating back to the 1930’s the garden has been a favorite of the Royals.
+Savill Garden – Day Trip from London – is a hidden gem close to the Royal residence of Windsor Castle and a place less know about.
+With history dating back to the 1930’s the garden has been a favourite of the Royals.
 One of the best things to do in Richmond upon Thames.